 - Keep a water supply and shovel close to the burning site.

 - A responsible adult is required by law to be in attendance until the fire is completely out.

-- Once your burn is completed, be sure to "mop-up" the ashes with water and stirring.
+- Once your burn is completed, be sure to "mop-up" the ashes with water and stir.
 Wildfires are often started from "holdover" debris piles that were not properly extinguished.
 This can occur days or even weeks after they were burned.
-Failure to extinguish a fire can also be a misdemeanor offense and have a maximum penalty of up to 90 days in jail, $1,000 fine, or both.
+Failure to extinguish a fire can also be a misdemeanor offense and have a maximum penalty of up to 90 days in jail, a $1,000 fine, or both.
 Suppression costs can range from $150 to millions of dollars.

 What can be burned?

-Don't burn your garbage
+Don't burn your garbage.

 Contact your county solid waste office to learn about local alternatives to backyard burning of residential trash.
 Find local services